K-Zawis/K-Zawis/README.md

 My job at Justfone is to create apps using Dart and the Flutter framework, populate them using the Firebase database and occasionally create Google Cload Functions with Python.
 I am constantly learning new tools and features.

-I have graduated Highschool with 5 A's for my SQA Higher subjects and 2 A's for my SQA Advanced Highers (Mathematics and Computer Science).

 Want to reach out?
 Contact me @ zawistowska.kasia@outlook.com

 <br><br>